-Apartment hunting is fun, but it’s easy to get overwhelmed by the number of available options.
-Even more, when you move to a big city.
+Apartment hunting is fun, but because of all of the options available on different apartment portals, it’s easy to get overwhelmed.
+Even more so when you move to a big city.
 The process of finding a studio apartment in San Francisco should be tireless and enjoyable.
 After all, living in a city like San Francisco is pretty special.
 The sheer number of arts, music, sports, dining, and entertainment possibilities are endless.

 So, to make your search for a San Francisco apartment even more successful, consider moving into a furnished rental.
 Blueground provides turnkey apartments that include inviting decor and all household conveniences.
 Plus, the length of the lease is flexible.
 While you consider this, take a minute to review some of the best studio apartments San Francisco has to offer.